dginhoux/ansible_role.docker_compose/README.md

 ## DESCRIPTION

-This ansible role install, configure and uninstall docker-compose<br />
+This ansible role install, configure and uninstall docker-compose.<br />
 It grab the binary from github repository.